 - Who are you?
 What interests you?
 What are you good at?

-- Talk with an advisor in the Advising & Career Center or Academic Support Services
+- Talk with an advisor in the Advising Office or Academic Support Services.

-- Take advantage of a variety of personality and career assessment tools available in the Advising & Career Center and Academic Support Services
+- Take advantage of a variety of personality and career assessment tools available in the Career & Internship Center and Academic Support Services

 It’s tough to make a decision if you don’t know your options; consider the following and find out more.